-Reservations can be made by calling 206-366-3302, or by sending an email message to [email protected] Third Place Commons requests reservations be made with as much advance notice as possible.
+After your membership application and payment have been submitted, reservations can be made by calling 206-366-3302, or by sending an email message to [email protected] (You may wish to check the availability of the room before submitting payment for membership.)
+Third Place Commons requests reservations be made with as much advance notice as possible.
 Response cannot be guaranteed to reservation requests made within 72 hours of the requested time.
 Third Place Commons representatives will make efforts to let people know of changes in advance, but the Stadler Room schedule can change without notice.

 » Food Restrictions

 Users of the Stadler Room are strongly encouraged to use vendors from the Commons and Town Center for their events in the Stadler Room.
 Groups are expected to bus their tables in the meeting room and make sure the room is in good condition upon departure.

 Please note that you are expected to bus your tables in the meeting room.
 Thank you for removing all trash and making sure the room is in good condition when you leave.

 Alternatively, you may also send a membership check and your completed membership form to: